SchlutowSM2Group/BLDFM/docs/source/runs.rst

 The ``runs`` subpackage
 =======================

-This subpackage contains the examples and user-defined run-scripts for use with BLDFM.
+This subpackage provides example workflows and pre-configured scripts to demonstrate the usage of BLDFM.
+These scripts showcase how to combine the core modules (`pbl_model`, `solver`, and `utils`) for practical applications, such as footprint modeling, dispersion analysis, and validation against analytical solutions and other models.

+**Features:**
+   - Example configurations for common use cases.
+   - Demonstrates integration of vertical profiles, transport solvers, and diagnostics.

 Examples
 --------